centreon/centreon-documentation/versioned_docs/version-20.04/administration/parameters/ldap.md

 > The reference date won't be updated if you modify or not, only the other fields
 > / options.

-- **LDAP servers**: can be used to add one or more LDAP directories to which Centreon will connect.
+- **LDAP servers** field can be used to add one or more LDAP directories to which Centreon will connect.

 The table below summarizes the settings to add an LDAP server: